AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 >There is currently a known issue after installing this package:
 >
 >* The entry `cq:graphql` is seen in the **Sites** console; at the top level.
->  This should not be used.
+>  This must not be used.

 >[!CAUTION]
 >